The Secret Weapon of Branding: Everyday Delight

 Branding Through Experience

-When a product consistently surprises and delights—even in something as small as choosing a wallpaper—it stops being a feature.
+What the lock screen quietly demonstrates is that every small interaction can act as a brand signal.
+When a product consistently elevates everyday moments—even something as simple as choosing a wallpaper—it stops feeling like a feature.
 It becomes a feeling.

-Over the last few weeks I’ve noticed that Apple seems to have pushed this lock-screen photo experience even further with recent updates to iOS.
-The photo selections feel smarter, the framing feels more cinematic, and the overall effect feels closer to a living, personal gallery than a static screen.
+Over the last few weeks I’ve noticed Apple seems to have pushed this lock-screen photo experience even further with recent updates to iOS.
+The photo selections feel smarter, the framing more cinematic, and the overall effect closer to a living, personal gallery than a static screen.

 It’s not something you see in a commercial.
 It’s not even something Apple really talks about.